vmthu-xii/disease-diagnosis-system/README.md

-# Project ADIP - Diagnostic and Prognostic System
+# ADIP's project - Diagnostic and Prognostic System

 This project was developed as a project for the Applications of Digital Image and Video Processing course.